1986 American League Championship Series

-The 1986 American League Championship Series was a best-of-seven Major League Baseball postseason series between the Boston Red Sox and the California Angels for the right to advance to the 1986 World Series to face the winner of the 1986 National League Championship Series.
+The 1986 American League Championship Series was a best-of-seven semifinal series in Major League Baseball's 1986 postseason between the Boston Red Sox and the California Angels for the right to advance to the 1986 World Series to face the winner of the 1986 National League Championship Series.
 The Red Sox came in with a 95–66 record and the AL East division title, while the Angels went 92–70 during the regular season to win the AL West.

 Summary

 Boston Red Sox vs. California Angels

+The Eastern division champion held home field advantage for the third consecutive year in the ALCS.
+Between 1969-84, the home field advantage alternated between the West in odd-numbered years and the East in even-numbered years.
+In 1987, that alternation resumed and continued through 1993.